 There’s nothing better than a lazy Sunday afternoon BBQ in the backyard and what better way to have a relaxed engagement party than to use this tradition to celebrate.
 Add a little polish to what you might usually wear by pairing a button-down collared shirt in a stripe or check with tailored Bermuda short.

 Play with bold colours here, looking for shorts in burnt orange, aquamarine or forest green.
 Pair the look back with a cable knit sweater over the shoulders and a pair of boat shoes.
-In the cooler months, opt for a pair of chinos in stone or navy, adding pops of colour through bright sweaters and shirts.
+In the cooler months, opt for a pair of cheap chinos in stone or navy, adding pops of colour through bright sweaters and shirts.
 Add extra elements like a canvas loop belt to really make the outfit stand out.

 What To Wear To A Beach Engagement Party

 Events on the beach are great until they’re not.
 And usually that’s when half the beach gets in your shoes.
-It’s uncomfortable at the best of times and even worse if you’re in dress shoes.
+It’s uncomfortable at the best of times and even worse if you’re in cheap dress shoes.
 For beach engagement parties, skip the hassle by going for chic but comfortable linen pieces that feel on cue for the location.
 Think cuffed trousers with a tab waist in white linen or cotton with a pale blue shirt.

 If you’re feeling bold, experiment with the shirt collar and sleeves – a Mandarin collar is a sure fire way to add some extra style nous as is a shirt sleeve that hits mid bicep.
 Top off your look with a pair of suede espadrilles or a woven leather sandal.